The Legend of the 7 Golden Vampires: Plot

 En route, the group are ambushed by three of the six vampires in a cave, along with their army of undead.
-The group are engaged in battle and eventually destroy three vampires.
-The undead retreat.The following morning, the party reaches the village, partly ruined but still populated, and prepares to make their final stand.
+The group are engaged in battle and eventually destroy three vampires and the undead retreat.
+The following morning, the party reaches the village, partly ruined but still populated, and prepares to make their final stand.
 They use wooden stakes as barriers and dig a trench around them filled with flammable liquid.
 In the temple that evening, Dracula, still disguised as Kah, calls on the remaining vampires to kill Van Helsing and his party.
 The vampires reach the village, and Van Helsing's group once again battle with the last of the golden vampires and their army, resulting in a fight that kills two vampires, many undead servants, various villagers, and several of Van Helsing's companions.
 During the fight, Vanessa is bitten by a vampire and becomes one herself.
 She bites Ching, who throws himself and Vanessa onto a wooden stake, impaling them both.

 During the battle, the last remaining vampire takes Ching's sister Mai Kwei to the temple to drain her of her blood.
 Leyland steals a horse from a dead vampire and pursues.
 The army of undead defeated, Van Helsing and Mei's remaining brothers follow to help Leyland at the temple.
 There, the vampire straps Mai Kwei to an altar.
 It is about to drain her blood when Leyland intervenes.
 Before Leyland can be drained, Van Helsing's party bursts in, and he destroys the last vampire.
 All of the survivors leave the temple, save for Van Helsing, who feels a familiar presence and comes to face Dracula in Kah's body.
 Discovered, Dracula reveals his true form and attacks Van Helsing.
 In the ensuing struggle, Van Helsing stabs Dracula through the heart with a silver spear, causing the Count to turn to dust.